viktorgusev1984/review-kit/review-driven.md

-# Specification-Driven Development (SDD)
+# Review-Driven Development (RDD)

 ## The Power Inversion

 For decades, code has been king.
 Specifications served code—they were the scaffolding we built and then discarded once the "real work" of coding began.
 We wrote PRDs to guide development, created design docs to inform implementation, drew diagrams to visualize architecture.
 But these were always subordinate to the code itself.
 Code was truth.
 Everything else was, at best, good intentions.
 Code was the source of truth, and as it moved forward, specs rarely kept pace.
 As the asset (code) and the implementation are one, it's not easy to have a parallel implementation without trying to build from the code.

-Spec-Driven Development (SDD) inverts this power structure.
+Review-Driven Development (RDD) inverts this power structure.
 Specifications don't serve code—code serves specifications.
 The Product Requirements Document (PRD) isn't a guide for implementation; it's the source that generates implementation.
 Technical plans aren't documents that inform coding; they're precise definitions that produce code.
 This isn't an incremental improvement to how we build software.
 It's a fundamental rethinking of what drives development.

 The gap between specification and implementation has plagued software development since its inception.
 We've tried to bridge it with better documentation, more detailed requirements, stricter processes.
 These approaches fail because they accept the gap as inevitable.
 They try to narrow it but never eliminate it.
-SDD eliminates the gap by making specifications and their concrete implementation plans born from the specification executable.
+RDD eliminates the gap by making specifications and their concrete implementation plans born from the specification executable.
 When specifications and implementation plans generate code, there is no gap—only transformation.

 This transformation is now possible because AI can understand and implement complex specifications, and create detailed implementation plans.
 But raw AI generation without structure produces chaos.
-SDD provides that structure through specifications and subsequent implementation plans that are precise, complete, and unambiguous enough to generate working systems.
+RDD provides that structure through specifications and subsequent implementation plans that are precise, complete, and unambiguous enough to generate working systems.
 The specification becomes the primary artifact.
 Code becomes its expression (as an implementation from the implementation plan) in a particular language and framework.

 In this new world, maintaining software means evolving specifications.
 The intent of the development team is expressed in natural language ("**intent-driven development**"), design assets, core principles and other guidelines.
 The **lingua franca** of development moves to a higher level, and code is the last-mile approach.